apache/carbondata/docs/quick-start-guide.md

 prestosql guide - [prestosql](./prestosql-guide.md)

-Once installed the presto with carbonData as per above guide, you can use the Presto CLI on the coordinator to query data sources in the catalog using the Presto workers.
+Once installed the presto with carbonData as per the above guide, you can use the Presto CLI on the coordinator to query data sources in the catalog using the Presto workers.

 List the schemas(databases) available